 ● Bring the best ROI to your business

-To find out who your company’s ideal customers are, simply look at your sales database and analyze the best deals made so far.
-Take note of the following items: market maturity, geography, company’s size, industry, and budget.
+To find out who your company’s ideal customers are, define your buyer persona or simply look at your sales database and analyze the best deals made so far.
+Take note of the following items: market maturity, geography, company size, industry, and budget.
 You can also collect these answers through a quick interview with these companies.

 You can look at other aspects of these good-fit potential buyers, such as “who makes the purchasing decision,” “what their major pain points are,” and “why they continue to use your solution.”